dell-democenter/dell-democenter.github.io/0499/Readme_v3.1.md

 ># **0499 v3.1 [release notes](#release-notes)**

 # what is HOL-0499 ?
-### goal is to have a playground that represents a more or less “realistic” customer environment with several workloads.
+### objective is to have a playground that represents a more or less “realistic” customer environment with several workloads.
-### goal is to install and configure Dell Technolgies Solutions and Products from scratch on your own, to gain experience !
+### on this playground we give the chance to install and configure Dell Technolgies products from scratch on your own to gain experience !

 # lab overview
 ### systems / workloads / connectivity